vitamins to balance hormones in females

 Vitex, also known as chasteberry, can be helpful for women who have regular menstrual cycles.

-It can balance hormones and make periods less painful and irregular, boost fertility, and reduce PMS troubles.
+It can balance hormones and make periods less painful and irregular, b oost fertility, and reduce PMS troubles.
+Some studies suggest Vitex may have a role in reducing breast cancer risk.

 vitex chasteberry benefits